 For nobles this could be taken further with an "Attainder": an attainted person is not only stripped of their insignia of rank but also of any inherited titles and everything they own, and their children are forcibly disinherited (their lands etc. default to the Crown).

-In World War I, this was inverted to some extent as Allied machine gunners were advised to rip off their machine gunner patches just prior to been captured by the enemy.
-This was because the Germans feared the machine guns to the degree that if a prisoner of war was believed to be a machine gunner, he was treated much worse.
+In World War I, this was inverted to some extent as Entente machine gunners were advised to rip off their machine gunner patches just prior to been captured by the enemy.
+This was because Central Powers troops hated them almost as much as artillerymen for killing so many of their friends.

 Truth in Television to some extent, as witnessed by quotes from several US veterans of WWII; one submariner in particular recalled a captain who had been relieved as mentally unfit for a frontline command having his dolphins (submariner's insignia) torn off at the very same ceremony as he was awarded a Silver Star for his first patrol, by the same officer who had pinned the medal on.